gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 The above activities are all a necessary consequence of debugging python scripts in a CI/CD context, and they each involve latencies in the 10s of seconds to minutes.
 Putting aside observability frustrations, this is a well known, maddening and exhausting diagnostic loop that we've all suffered.
 For our purposes I'll call it the *"Python Script Debugging Cycle of Death"*, and obviously its something we wish to avoid.
 I confess to being a passionate developer productivity enthusiast / ergonomist, and the interpreter's approachability - `python -c ...` or `python my_script.py` - (its ability to execute arbitrary text as python code) is both a blessing and a curse.

 The positives of this approachability are obvious; you can turn python towards all sizes of problem, from big to small.
 This allows you to right size your approach, in proportion to the problem as it manifests today.
 You don't need to bootstrap an entire eco-system to perform a small action or transformation, particularly if you use a framework with a strong API, and your solution is 3 lines long.
+A usable python interpreter is also included in most if not all linux distributions out there today.

 But in an enterprise context, problems don't usually stay the same size, particularly when platforms are under heavy development, or are evolving under maintenance.
 You may have started out with a small solution to a small problem, but if you've built something meaningful, the correlation between platform vitality and entropy, inevitably means you'll be revisiting 'small code' as you react to increasing demands.
 There'll be natural pressures to increase the complexity or responsibilities of fragments you've previously smacked together.
 Or more poignantly, as time and exposure continues, you'll perceive more of the problem space, or identify patterns that set your previous solution against a more expansive backdrop, putting it in a broader perspective.
 This perspective will force you to grapple with other software engineering principles such as DRY (don't repeat yourself), and SRP (single responsibility principle).
 Inevitably you'll look to re-architect your approach to exploit the discovered patterns and solve the problem more wholistically.

 I'll refer to this as the *"Fallacy of Small Enterprise Code".* Somewhat ironically, this fallacy is an observable consequence of the natural tendency for code to approach cleaner software architectures and higher levels of quality.
 This emergent property, in turn, is a direct consequence of hiring smart, experienced, principled software developers, to maintain and develop code in production over non-trivial periods.
 Without going into further detail, let's just exploit this property as a [philosophical razor](https://en.wikipedia.org/wiki/Philosophical_razor) (*"Soertsz's Razor"* anyone?) to fast-forward past the *"Fallacy of Small Enterprise Code"*, the *"Python Script Debugging Cycle of Death"*, and beyond python's mischieviously accessible interpreter to a seemingly inevitable and necessarily greater level of sophistication.

-Concurrently, in various application development situations, we may wish to share code across different teams, even in the context of an enterprise development team.
+Concurrently, we all use 3rd party and open source libraries from the internet all the time.
+The DRY (Don't Repeat Yourself) mantra is almost beaten into us throughout our careers, and in some cases rolling your own solution when a battle hardened internet-grade library is available, is at best [ill advised](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html).
+It is true that when evaluating the programming languages one might choose for a project or platform, we also take into account the language's library and dependency eco-system.
+In many cases, within an enterprise context, in various application development situations, we may have developed a library, a tool or a compelling framework that wish to share across different teams.
 When we reach for a library dependency or framework from the open source world, we spend quite a bit of time browsing the [public repositories](https://pypi.org/) looking for the appropriate library.

 In evaluating good libraries, we would typically review and assess:

-- documentation
+- project documentation
 - vitality of the project - commit recency, maintenance activity
 - popularity - downloads, forks etc
 - software quality metrics - unit tests, coverage, build status, badges etc.

-Not until we get through the above, would we even dream of installing the dependency, `pip install`, and using the dependency with an `import` statement, even in an experimental capacity.
-We have a strong sense of what qualitative criteria we are using when evaluating a good library for our purposes.
+Not until we get through the above, would we even dream of installing the dependency with `pip install`, and using the dependency with an `import` statement, even in an experimental capacity.
+We have a strong sense of the qualitative criteria we are using when evaluating a good library for our purposes.

 Given the discussion, why then would we treat internal code, and code we wish to share, any differently from a package published publicly, particularly, when we want to accelerate our maturity past that in which we would suffer the ills of *"Small Enterprise Code"*?

 If we can work with packages, published internally within an entrprise, in approximately the same way as we work with publicly available packages, this signals to the organization that your development team is serious in meeting the same standard to which public packages are held - the standard that makes them suitable for any one of us to choose, to support a workload that could be running in production tomorrow.
 This signal has the additional effect of attracting good engineers who are either interested in learning how to ship python code at a high standard, or are seasoned pythonistas who want to work in an environment that takes the language seriously.
-Interestingly, either way, the system of work is self reinforcing.
+Interestingly, either way, the system of work produces high quality packages, and is self reinforcing.
+Who wouldn't want a system of work like this?

 A convincing counter argument for not pursuing a system of work focussed on publishing python packages, is that it would absorb unaffordable engineering effort to achieve it.
-When set against the back drop of an unreceptive organisation, or one unappreciative or responsive to the inherent virtue of such as system, the situation can be likened to trying to *"perform Shakespeare to an empty theatre"* - folly, and a gross misallocation of skilled resources given the context.
+When set against the back drop of an unreceptive organisation, or one unappreciative or responsive to the inherent virtue of such a system, the situation can be likened to trying to *"perform Shakespeare to an empty theatre"* - folly, and a gross misallocation of skilled resources given the context.

 But the alternative for developers is worse, and there are a number of tools I'll cover, that can be easily integrated into python repositories of all kinds, that reduce the effort needed to establish the foundations of a package oriented system of work.
 It's not a perfect situation, but at the very least we set off in the right direction.

-So, when it comes to packaging python projects in an enterprise context:
+So, when it comes to packaging python projects in an enterprise context, we can begin with the following hypothesis:

 ---